Serialcomms/COM-Port-Enumeration-VBA/README.md

 The main VBA module file should be installed first [instructions here](Installing-VBA.md)

-Instructions to add a Com port selector combo box to your Excel sheet [here](HowTo.md)
+Add a Com port selector combo box to your Excel sheet [instructions here](HowTo.md)

 #### Functions Used